david-k/localweb/README.md

 ## Installation

-Currently, only Firefox on Linux is supported.
+Currently, only Firefox/Linux is supported.

 1. Clone the repo with `git clone https://github.com/david-k/localweb.git --recurse-submodules`

 2. Install the LocalWeb browser extension.

-   The easiest way is to visit `about:debugging` → "This Firefox" → "Load Temporary Add-on..." and select `extension/manifest.json`
+   The easiest way is to visit `about:debugging` → "This Firefox" → "Load Temporary Add-on..." and select `extension/manifest.json`.

 3. Run `python install.py`.
 This installs a Python app that actually writes the downloaded web pages to disk and writes some meta data (title, url, date) into a SQLite database.